Ann Mitchell: Career

-In 1984 she received the Pye Award for Female who had the greatest impact on television for her role as Dolly Rawlins in the crime series Widows, written by Lynda La Plante.
+In 1984, she received the Pye Award for Female who had the greatest impact on television for her role as Dolly Rawlins in the crime series Widows, written by Lynda La Plante.
 She had a cameo, as Amanda's mother, in the 2018 U.S. film version of her series, Widows.
 In 1992, she received the award "Performance of the Year" by The Independent on Sunday for her Hecuba at the Gate Theatre.
 In 2003 Mitchell was a nominee for Best Actress in the Evening Standard Awards and the Laurence Olivier Awards for her performance as Martha in Through the Leaves, first at the Southwark Playhouse and later the Duchess Theatre, London.
 Her work as a director and writer includes: Voices from Prison (RSC Platform), Cathy Come Home (first stage adaptation, Pit Theatre), Ever After (co-written with Cathy Itzin), Kiss and Kill (co-written with Susan Todd for Monstrous Regiment and nominated for the Susan Smith Blackburn Prize).
-She directed the world premiere of Barry Keeffe's Sus, at the Royal Court Theatre.
+She directed the world premiere of Barrie Keeffe's Sus, at the Royal Court Theatre.

 Ann Mitchell first worked with Simon Callow over 35 years ago in a Lincoln Theatre Royal production of The Erpingham Camp, where Callow made his debut.
 Since then, they have worked together several times, most recently eight years ago when Callow directed Mitchell in The Destiny of Me at the Leicester Haymarket.
 While not collaborating with Callow, Mitchell has built up an extensive stage career.
 In an interview with What's on Stage, Mitchell commented that her favourite was Eugene O'Neill.
 "I was about 15 when I first started reading him and, even at that age, I knew there was something going on there in the subconscious of his work.
 Tennessee Williams, because of his delicacy.
 I also like doing Racine, which is wonderful from the point of the view of the language.
 I've just done Britannicus at the Citz."